Oronar/Bad-Dudes-Respawn-Module/README.md

 * `EnterVehicleTypeRespawn.vehicleType` - vehicle type used for EnterVehicleTypeRespawn
 * `ParachuteRespawn.aboveTerrainLevel` - height above terrain level players will respawn
 * `ParachuteRespawn.vehicleType` - vehicle class used for player parachute if `aboveTerrainLevel` is greater than 0
+* `ACETaggingRespawn.active` - 1: enables ACETaggingRespawn, 0: disables;
+* `ACETaggingRespawn.respawnTexture` - texture file name of tag that will be used to mark respawn location

 # Configuration Notes
 1. If the ARMA respawn marker (e.g. `respawn_west`) is placed at an alternate location because the mission start is not a safe location then the BDRM respawn marker should be manually created in Eden and placed at the starting location.